awsdocs/amazon-sagemaker-developer-guide/doc_source/incremental-training.md

 For more information about training jobs, see [Train a Model with Amazon SageMaker](how-it-works-training.md)\.

-You can train incrementally using the Amazon SageMaker console or the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io)\.
+You can train incrementally using the SageMaker console or the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io)\.

 **Important**
 Only three built\-in algorithms currently support incremental training: [Object Detection Algorithm](object-detection.md), [Image Classification Algorithm](image-classification.md), and [Semantic Segmentation Algorithm](semantic-segmentation.md)\.